Shivam9701/Formula-One-Racing-Game/README.md

 ## Introduction

-Retro Racer takes you back in time to relive the excitement of arcade racing games.
+F1 Retro Racer takes you back in time to relive the excitement of arcade racing games.
 Immerse yourself in vibrant pixelated graphics and an upbeat chiptune soundtrack that will keep your adrenaline pumping.
-The game features a variety of tracks, each with its own unique challenges and obstacles to overcome.
+The game features a unique challenge and obstacles to overcome while driving your car on the track.

 ## Features

 - Classic arcade racing experience
 - Retro-inspired pixel art graphics
 - Thrilling chiptune soundtrack
-- Multiple tracks with varying difficulty
-- High scores leaderboard
 - Intuitive and responsive controls
 - Addictive gameplay that keeps you coming back for more